matrix-org/matrix-spec-proposals/specification/modules/end_to_end_encryption.rst

 according to the Java package naming convention.

-Any of Alice's or Bob's devices can cancel the key verification request or process at any time with a ``m.key.verification.cancel`` message to all applicable devices.
+Any of Alice's or Bob's devices can cancel the key verification request or process at any time with an ``m.key.verification.cancel`` message to all applicable devices.

 This framework yields the following handshake, assuming both Alice and Bob each have 2 devices, Bob's first device accepts the key verification request, and Alice's second